practicingruby/practicing-ruby-paid/posts/v7/006-infrastructure.md

   config.vm.box_url = "http://cloud-images.ubuntu.com/vagrant/precise/current/"+
                       "precise-server-cloudimg-amd64-vagrant-disk1.box"

-  # Mirror specs of production environment
-  config.vm.provider "virtualbox" do |v|
-    v.customize ["modifyvm", :id, "--memory", 768]
-    v.customize ["modifyvm", :id, "--cpus", 1]
 end
-end
 ```

-Running `vagrant up` in the same directory as this file will download the base
+Running `vagrant up` in the same directory as this file will download the
 OS image if it isn't already present on your machine, and then fire up a
 VirtualBox VM running Ubuntu Linux.
 Without the need to do any special
-configuration, you can run `vagrant ssh` to log into the box as soon as
+configuration, you can run `vagrant ssh` to log into the box as soon
-it boots up.
+as it boots up.

 Once inside the virtual machine, you'll find that the folder containing the
 `Vagrantfile` on your host machine has automatically been mapped to `/vagrant`.